Ambati-Aishwarya/learn-ansible/README.md

 Ansible is all about modules (from version 2.8, we are referring them as collections ) if we go with the manual way of running these commands we can run one command at a time

+in our case we need to unstall ngnix start the service and download the package ansible -i inventoryFileName all -e ansible_user=ec2-user -e ansible_password=DevOps321 -m ansible.builtin.package ngnix

+ ansible -i inventoryFileName all -e ansible_user=ec2-user -e ansible_password=DevOps321 -m ansible.builtin.systemd_service ngnix

+ nsible -i inventoryFileName all -e ansible_user=ec2-user -e ansible_password=DevOps321 -m ansible.builtin.grt_url ngnix http://syxzz/d

+ running commands manually is not a great way and not a right approach to handle.

+ the right approach to handle ansible is using playbooks(ansible scripts)

+ to do automation using ansible we achieve it using PLAYBOOKS.
+Playbooks are written using YAML language learning yaml is very easy
+ YAML is all about

+   .
+Dictionary: a key with single value is referred as Dictionary
+     a=10
+     .lists: a key with multiple value is referred as list
+     courses:
+          - python
+          - jsvs
+          - nodejs

+ in ansible what is aplaybook?
+ a playbook is nothing but list of plays a play is nothing but list of tasks a task is nothing but list of actions